astronomer/airflow-guides/guides/astro-customer-onboarding.md

 - Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more

-- A dedicated Astronomer support team (additional cost)
+- Enteprise-grade business day or business critical support

 Read [here](https://www.astronomer.io/guides/astronomer-features/) for more details on each of these components.